-Did you find your hostel or hotel in Warsaw?
+Did you find your hotel in Warsaw?

 If this guide wasn’t enough for you, and you prefer to go through thousands of reviews, I encourage you to go on booking.com or tripadvisor.com.

-The opinion expressed in this article is 100% independent and I wasn’t paid by any of the hotels or hostels listed here.
+The opinion expressed in this article is 100% independent and I wasn’t paid by any of the hotels listed here.
 I personally took and edited most of the pictures you see in this article.
 If you click on the links to booking.com or TripAdvisor and you book your stay I may receive a tiny percentage of the order at no additional cost to you.
 This helps to cover the costs of maintaining this site.

 On OddUrbanThings, we provide up-to-date info about the coolest events and the best stuff to do in Warsaw.